Improving social welfare in non-cooperative games with different types of quantum resources: Introduction

-On the other hand, non-cooperative games, also called conflicting interest games, have been extensively studied for their many applications, particularly in economy~\cite{myerson_nash_1999}.
+In game theory, the concept of \emph{Nash equilibria}~\cite{Nash} is used to define stable solutions of non-cooperative games in which players may have conflicting interests.
+It has been extensively studied for its many applications, from economics~\cite{myerson_nash_1999} to the analysis of information warfare~\cite{warfare}.
 In these games, each player has an individual payoff function, rewarding them depending on their behaviour and that of the others.
-A central concept in these games is the notion of Nash equilibria, where no player has an incentive to deviate from their strategy.
+A Nash equilibrium is a situation where no player has an incentive to deviate from their strategy and represents a strategically stable behaviour~\cite{gameeco}.
 One way to evaluate an equilibrium is to consider the mean (or total) payoff of the players, which is often referred to as its \emph{social welfare}.

-As with cooperative games, quantum entanglement can be exploited to give more strategies and better equilibria in terms of social welfare~\cite{pappa_nonlocality_2015,Roy_16}.
+A specific subset of such games in which the players' interests are aligned are commonly encountered in quantum information theory in the form of nonlocal games~\cite{brunner_bell_2014}.
+In such games, players sharing an entangled quantum state can achieve a higher probability of winning than if they shared any classical random variable.

-Less studied, until recently, are non-cooperative multipartite games (involving more than two players) with access to quantum resources~\cite{auletta_belief-invariant_2016}.
-In such settings, the phenomena of entanglement and nonlocality are somewhat more complex~\cite{horodecki09,brunner_bell_2014}, and it was shown that there exist three-player games where nonlocal resources again provide advantages~\cite{bolonek-lason_three-player_2017}.
-In a recent work it was proved that by using pseudo-telepathic solutions on graph games and by allowing for multiple repetitions, it is possible to create an unbounded separation between classical and quantum social welfare~\cite{groisman_how_2020}.
+In non-cooperative multipartite games with conflicting interest (involving more than two players) and with access to shared quantum states as resources~\cite{auletta_belief-invariant_2016}, the phenomena of entanglement and nonlocality are somewhat more complex~\cite{horodecki09,brunner_bell_2014}.
+In this scenario, depicted in Figure~\ref{fig:scenarios}(a), it was recently shown that there exist three-player games where nonlocal resources again provide advantages~\cite{bolonek-lason_three-player_2017}.
+In recent work, it was proved that by using pseudo-telepathic solutions on graph games and by allowing for multiple repetitions, it is possible to create an unbounded separation between classical and quantum social welfare~\cite{groisman_how_2020}.

-Shared quantum states are just one example of an extra resource or \emph{advice} that one may see as being distributed amongst the players by a trusted mediator.
-Indeed, even in the classical study of such games, various works have looked at the capabilities afforded by providing correlated advice to the players by providing them, for instance, with shared random variables~\cite{AUMANN197467}, belief-invariant advice~\cite{kalai_how_2014, masanes_general_2006}, or the capability to communicate through the mediator~\cite{auletta_belief-invariant_2016}.

-As non-cooperative games are a very efficient way to represent and explain real life situations such as traffic flow~\cite{steinberg1983prevalence}, and because there exists a potentially unlimited separation between the quantum and the classical situation~\cite{groisman_how_2020}, a better understanding of non-cooperative multipartite games with different possible uses of quantum resources may help to find new practical applications for quantum information theory.